Beyond Mystic

 Rockport, MA in the Quiet Months

-Visiting Rockport, Massachusetts in the off season is a hidden gem experience — offering a quieter, more intimate version of this charming coastal town.
+Visiting Rockport, Massachusetts in the off season is a hidden gem experience.
 Without the tourists, you can wander the narrow streets of Bearskin Neck at your own pace and enjoy uninterrupted ocean views along the rocky shoreline.
 You get a more authentic sense of the community that makes Rockport so special.

 I loved the solitude of wandering around seeing the snow covered shoreline.
 The quietness of shuttered shops.
 I felt like I had Rockport all to myself.
 Don’t ever let the off-season stop you from traveling to a destination.
 I hope the photos of Rockport shows you why!